jesusjavierdediego/cloud-ha-stages/README.md

 ### Create the cluster
-Execute the Ansible Playbook called "provision.yml" with the name of the environment to be created:
+Execute the Ansible Playbook called "provision.yml".
+You will need to pass two arguments.
+Firstly, the name of the environment to be created.

 SP QAT: qatsp